Register to get access to free programming courses with interactive exercises

 <button class="btn btn-order">Order</button>

 Mixins can also take default values.
-This is useful when most elements have the same content.
-It's sufficient to assign the value you need in the mixin definition:
+It is useful when most elements have the same content.
+It is sufficient to assign the value needed in the mixin definition:

 mixin button(title = 'Order')